 You can burn even more time writing out unnecessary thank you notes or long, complicated explanations when a two-minute phone call or quick stroll fifteen feet to your colleague’s desk could eliminate both the wasted time and any possible confusion.

 If you do a lot of your work through email communication, you’ve probably learned strategies to manage your email that work for you, but it can still be a drain on your most valuable resource — time.
 So how can you manage your emails effectively while still maintaining top efficiency?
-Start with a plan and try applying these seven tips for managing and using email to its full advantage while not allowing it to take over your work day.
+Start with a plan and try applying these seven tips to manage your email for its full advantage while not allowing it to take over your work day.

 1. Check Your Email at Specific Times